 Design flow is different than manufacturing flow.
-Design is about producing information instead of making products.
+Design is about producing information instead of producing products.
 Products are made from raw materials that you do not want to waste.
 Wasting materials is expensive.
 Information is made from ideas.
 Ideas are inexpensive and the more ideas we consider, the more robust our designs may be.
-By considering more ideas we can produce better designs.
+By considering more and iterating on our ideas we can produce better designs.

 Manufacturing also starts with a completed design.
 The goal in manufacturing consists of replicating that design as exact as possible with little variation.
 New product development starts with requirements, ideas, and concepts.
-Design iterations create design changes.
-The goal in design is not to reduce the variation of designs but to consider as many designs as possible.
+Design iteration creates new design changes.
+The goal in design is not to reduce the variation of designs, but to consider as many designs as possible.
 Considering many alternative designs is one of the first principles of Lean Product Development, the principle of concurrent engineering.